fanjingfang/Universal-gap-scaling-in-percolation/README.md

 # Universal-gap-scaling-in-percolation
-#The C++ and Python codes used for the analysis of Nature Physics.
 The C++ and Python codes used for the analysis of Nature Physics.
 More details will be added soon.